Noddin-Robotmakers/Website/Who-We-Are-and-How-We-Got-Together.md

     </div>
     <div style="flex: 2; padding: 20px;">
       <h3>Antoni Luong-Pham</h3>
-      Antoni has a fondness for the colors blue, black, and green.
+      Antoni has a fondness for the colors blue, black and green.
 In his free time, he likes to play and tinker with LEGO.
-During the pandemic, he started exploring Robotics and was soon introduced to FLL.
-Antoni enjoys experimenting with various robotic systems, such as EV3, SPIKE Prime, Robot Inventor, and VEX IQ & VEX V5.
+During the pandemic, he started exploring robotics and was soon introduced to FLL.
+Antoni enjoys experimenting with various robotics systems such as EV3, SPIKE Prime, Robot Inventor, and VEX IQ & VEX V5.
     </div>
   </div>